Published 10 April 2019

 Have you decided to study an MBA, but feeling a little overwhelmed by the different MBA specialisations and course options?
 We’ve created an MBA quiz to help you discover what might be the right fit for your career path.

 These days, you have plenty of choices when it comes to enrolling in an MBA program.
-At KBS, there are six different specialisations on offer covering a range of fields, from managing health service facilities to digital management.
+At KBS, there are seven different specialisations on offer covering a range of fields, from managing health service facilities to digital management.
 You can choose to specialise in:

 But then again, if you prefer to remain flexible in your career path, you also have the option of studying a general MBA.
 Our MBA quiz below can help you decide.